 Understanding the SKU meaning

-In the world of retail-related acronyms, SKU is likely one that you’ve heard a million times, but you may not know what it means.
+In the world of retail-related acronyms, SKU is likely one that you’ve heard a million times, but you may not know what it means if you’re just starting your business journey.
 So what is an SKU?

 SKU stands for “stock keeping unit” and – as the name suggests – it is a number (usually eight alphanumeric digits) that retailers assign to products to keep track of stock internally, once it arrives from a warehouse or distributor.